DaveBenham/VenomModules/README.md

 - +/-10

 ### Slope Detector mode
-The context menu has a "B normalled to A -1 sample" so WinComp functions as a crude slope detector.
+The context menu has a "B normalled to A -1 sample" option so WinComp functions as a crude slope detector.
 When enabled, the small LED between the A and B inputs glows blue.

 If enabled and the B input is unpatched, then B will receive the previous sample from the A input.
 In this mode the following gates indicate the current slope of the A input.
 - **A>B** - Positive (rising) slope